Home Courses Sport BA (Hons) Sport Business Management

 Utilise our extensive professional networks to support your learning

 You will undertake a work placement module of approximately six weeks.
-This typically takes place in a sport/leisure organisation, a sports business management company, or a sport/community development organisation.
+This typically takes place in a sport/leisure organisation, a sports business management company or a sport/community development organisation.

 Apply your learning to professional contexts

 Through your work placement, you will develop skills that allow you to apply theory and knowledge in an operational sport or business setting.
-Work placements opportunities will provide you with a strong vocational focus.
+Work placement opportunities will provide you with a strong vocational focus.

 Former placements have included: